harzer99/GerberAI/readme.md

 # Overview
 GerberAI is a program generates an image from a short audio input.
 It uses Torchopenl3 to embedd the audio data and then generates an image via a custom trained GAN.
-It also predicts the next beat and pushes the Image in sync with it.
+It also predicts the next beat and pushes the image in sync with it.

 # Requirements
 A Nvidia GPU is suggested.
 A fast CPU might just be enough though.